johanandren/futiles/README.md

 computations deriving from `.map`/`.flatMap`/`onComplete` may not execute.
 If a `CancelableFuture` was cancelled this way it will fail with a `CancellationException` exception.

+Note that `CancellableFuture` implements the `scala.concurrent.Future` interface which means you can also use it as a standard `Future`.